heroku/heroku.rb/README.md

 The Heroku Ruby Client is used to interact with the [Heroku Legacy API](http://api-docs.heroku.com) from Ruby.

-Where possible we recommend interacting instead with the [Heroku Platform API](https://devcenter.heroku.com/articles/platform-api-reference), which this client does not yet support.
+Where possible we recommend interacting instead with the [Heroku Platform API](https://devcenter.heroku.com/articles/platform-api-reference).
+You can use the [Heroics Ruby client](https://github.com/heroku/heroics) with the Platform API.

 [![Build Status](https://travis-ci.org/heroku/heroku.rb.png)](https://travis-ci.org/heroku/heroku.rb)